graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-The above example declares the key field `sku` to be inaccessible from
-the composite schema.
-However, type system members marked as inaccessible can
-still be used within the _execution schema_ to fulfil requirements or
-lookups.

-In contrast to the `@internal` directive `@inaccessible` hides a
+In contrast to the `@internal` directive `@inaccessible` hides an
-type or output field from the composite schema even if other source schemas on the
+object type or output field from the composite schema even if other source schemas on the same type
-same type or output field have no `@inaccessible` directive.
+system member have no `@inaccessible` directive.

 ```graphql example
 # Source Schema A